kbaggen/Cheapfathers-Bubble-Logger/README.md

 <p align="center">
   <img width="556" height="446" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/sensors.png">
 </p>

 5. REmember to put LM393 back on D5/pin 14

 This give a high resolution sensor there miss a few and also post some double bubbles.
 This calibration should give you between 80 and up till 200 SBM at high krausen (maybe a bit more) depending on temperature/yeast/brew, etc!
 This setting is prone to sounds,  but light talking, music, drier and washing machine is ok to have nearby!

 ***To be able to compare from brew to brew of SBM and hence make use of polynoium you should try to hold as many variable the same, and foremost have same amount of water in airlock (+ same kind of S-airlock).
-I use 4 ml for the inbould polynoium.
-Secondly, take a picture of your LM393 potentiometer setting and stick to it especially if you update/change the polynoium***
+I use 4 ml.
+Secondly, take a picture of your LM393 potentiometer setting***

-If you do not wish to make use of SG estimation and soly use it as activity logger you can ofcouse turn the potentiometer a bit more down to make it less sensitive!

 *Please notice, the use in fridge is currently not fully tested (interference), but seems to work with a few miss-reading here and there depending on the age of the fridge and hence it level of interference!*